 - your favorite evergreen EO (mine is Plant Guru’s “Deep Forest”)

 Add 1 TBSP beeswax to double boiler at low heat.
 When halfway melted add in 1 TBSP coconut oil.
 Melt together, then add 2 vitamin E capsules or ½ tsp.
-Remove from heat and quickly mix in dash of honey and a few drops EO.
-Add mixture to tin container before it solidifies.
+Remove from heat and quickly mix in-dash of honey and a few drops EO.
+Add mixture to the tin container before it solidifies.
 In order to keep ingredients from separating, continue to stir with a toothpick until the mixture is more solid.

-Beeswax is anti inflammatory, antibacterial, and full of antioxidants.
+Beeswax is anti-inflammatory, antibacterial, and full of antioxidants.
 Heals damaged skin and protects against UV rays.
 Locks in moisture, soothes dryness, contains vitamin A for healthy cell development.

 Coconut oil contains lauric acid that dives deep into the skin barrier to relieve inflammation.

-Honey sucks moisture from the air and locks it into your skin, natural exfoliant, heals, nourishes, protects.
+Honey sucks moisture from the air and locks it into your skin, a natural exfoliant, heals, nourishes, protects.

 Vitamin E fights off free radicals, softens skin.

 Evergreen is a grounding scent that promotes harmony and clarity.

 This sensual body spray is my new favorite.
 It smells heavenly and its added health benefits make it a cold-weather must-have.